SCSU-Cyber-Competition-Club/SCSU_CCDC2023-2024_PUBLIC/E-COMM/LiamHardeningGuide.md

                                                               `mysql -u root-p mysql`
                                                               `update user set password=PASSWORD("[new password]") where user='root';`
                                                               `flush privileges;`
-8. fix yum repos.
-These have been changed to vault instead of release.
-Script should be in the SCSU CCDC github

 9. Change firewall rules, basic script is located in SCSU github as well. (`sudo firewall-cmd --list-all` will list all firewall rules to double check them)